w3c/PWETF/TPACDiversityFundProposalComms.md

 W3C has established a TPAC Diversity Fund, sponsored this year by [sponsors].
 W3C uses this fund to help remove barriers for those who want to attend or contribute to TPAC in a meaningful way.

-Examples of things the Inclusion Fund might help to cover:
+Examples ofof what the Inclusion Fund helps to cover:
 * technology to participate more effectively online
 * help with paying internet costs
 * a carer for children or a relative